William Contreras Player Props: Brewers vs. Orioles

-On Tuesday, William Contreras (batting .176 in his past 10 games) and the Milwaukee Brewers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:40 PM ET.
+William Contreras -- .147 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Baltimore Orioles, with Dean Kremer on the mound, on June 7 at 7:40 PM ET.

 William Contreras Game Info & Props vs. the Orioles